DatasetRetrieval/submission176_code/README.md

 The MimirTest project provides the code we ran to evaluate entity expansion and entity-based ranking functions on two test collections.
 It can be also used as example code for own search purposes and evaluations.

 ## License
-ScholarLensViz is distributed under the terms of the [GNU LGPL v3.0.](https://www.gnu.org/licenses/lgpl-3.0.en.html)
+The code in this project is distributed under the terms of the [GNU LGPL v3.0.](https://www.gnu.org/licenses/lgpl-3.0.en.html)